algorand/py-algorand-sdk/x/blackbox/README.md

 ### Advanced: Asserting Invariants on a Dry Run Sequence

-The final and most advanced topic of this Howto is to turn _program invariant conjections_ into **sequence assertions**.
+The final and most advanced topic of this Howto is to turn _program invariant conjectures_ into **sequence assertions**.
 That is, let's take the information we gleaned in our EDRA CSV report, and create an integration test out of it.
 There are two ways to achieve this goal: